 [Rule 15A.2 inserted: Gazette 13 Feb 2009 p.
 304.]

-15A.3 Application for recognition
+15A.3.
+Application for recognition

 (1) An application by a foreign representative for recognition of a foreign proceeding under article 15 of the Model Law must be made by filing an originating process in accordance with Form 2.